Gabson1/code-test-brickbuy/ASSIGNMENT.md

 ### 1. Show existing real estate data

-**Story**: As a user of the UI I want to be able to see existing real estate data **Acceptance Criteria**:
+**Story**: As a user of the UI I want to be able to see existing real estate data

+**Acceptance Criteria**:

 - When the "Show existing real estates" button is clicked at least two entries for existing real estates should be shown
-- The entries should contain the address and the area
+- The entries should contain the address and the size

 **Notes**: